frank-ang/MultilanguageBot/README.md

 The environment is defined in a SAM template: [MultilanguageBot.yaml]().

+TODO: split up into multiple CFN templates:
+* ./MultilanguageBot.yaml
+* cognito/cognito-cfn.yaml
+* TODO/website.yaml
+* TODO/pipeline.yaml
+  ** TODO: codebuild with environment variables.

+The solution represents a nïeve implementation, I do not have a linguistics background and am unable to identify potential edge cases of semantic mistranslations.
+Perhaps some Mechanical Turk testing could verify the quality of the bot by human native speaker testers (TODO potential enhancement).

 ### User Experience

 A sample [BotUI](https://botui.org/) user interface is provided.
 The following illustrates the bot contextually switching between 2 different languages in response to user input.
 In this example, the front-end switches between Chinese (Simplified) and Bahasa Indonesia, mediating with the Lex back-end which remains limited to US English.
 To users, the effect is the bot appears to be multilingual.